 Safety tips for driving in winter conditions

-EL PASO, Texas (KVIA)--n As rainy conditions increase the risk of crashes, AAA is reminding drivers to prepare their vehicles and adjust their driving habits before hitting wet roads.
+EL PASO, Texas (KVIA)-- As rainy conditions increase the risk of crashes, AAA is reminding drivers to prepare their vehicles and adjust their driving habits before hitting wet roads.

 A spokesperson for AAA, Daniel Armbruster, said the first step is making sure a vehicle is road-ready, starting with tires.
 Drivers should check tire pressure and tread depth, using the penny test as a quick measure.
 If the top of Abraham Lincoln’s head is visible when a penny is inserted into the tread, the tires may need to be replaced.